diku-dk/futhark-ppopp19/README.md

     system of virtually any Linux distribution.

-  * Generating the graphs requires [Matplotlib](https://matplotlib.org/) for Python, as well as a working LaTeX setup.
+  * Generating the graphs requires [Matplotlib](https://matplotlib.org/) version 3 for Python, as well as a working LaTeX setup.
+Note that as of this writing, many systems only have Matplotlib 2 preinstalled.

   * [bc](https://www.gnu.org/software/bc/) is needed for some of the data generation scripts.
 This should be preinstalled (or easily